 1. Introduction

 Writing in English is a foundational skill critical not only for academic success but also for communication, critical thinking, and lifelong learning.
-As one of the four core language competencies alongside reading, speaking, and listening writing represents a complex interplay of cognitive, linguistic, and affective dimensions (Polisena, 2022).
+As one of the four core language competencies alongside reading, speaking, and listening, it writing represents a complex interplay of cognitive, linguistic, and affective dimensions (Polisena, 2022).
 In Bhutanese classrooms, particularly in Samtse Dzongkhag, a troubling trend has emerged: a significant number of students in Grade IV are failing written English assessments despite passing other components of English and prior levels.
 This discrepancy underscores a critical issue in language acquisition and academic progression.

 The current study explores this concern by examining the multi-layered factors that influence

 English writing skills among fourth-grade students in primary schools under the jurisdiction of Tashicholing Dungkhag.
 The impetus for this research arose from repeated patterns in consolidated school data from 2019 to 2024, which indicated high failure rates in English writing examinations (Dzongsar PS, 2019–2021).
-Despite the implementation of continuous assessment (CA) policies that allowed many students to pass overall, the core writing competency remained underdeveloped a reality that could hinder long-term academic success and national education goals.
+Despite the implementation of continuous assessment (CA), policies that allowed many students to pass overall, the core writing competency remained underdeveloped- a reality that could hinder long-term academic success and national education goals.

 1.1 Background and Context

 English holds a central place in Bhutan’s national curriculum and is the primary medium of instruction in many schools.
 Proficiency in English writing is essential for progressing through the academic system and succeeding in high-stakes examinations.
 However, multiple contextual factors affect students’ writing development, including limited exposure to English at home, digital distractions, teacher workload, curriculum gaps, and parental illiteracy.
-Particularly in rural areas of Samtse Dzongkhag, these challenges are magnified by socioeconomic constraints and systemic educational issues.
+Particularly I In rural areas of Samtse Dzongkhag, these challenges are magnified by socioeconomic constraints and systemic educational issues.

 In the schools studied including Dzongsar, Tashithang, Gantok, Changju, namgaycholing, and Phunsum Primary Schools—data from 2019 and 2024 revealed that between 30% to 60% of students failed English writing assessments without the support of CA scores.
 This outcome signals that the root of the problem lies not merely in assessment formats but in a broader, multifactorial challenge affecting writing instruction and acquisition.